Table of Contents

 • Or exchange data with media paths via MediaStore

-Since NDK r22, the default linker has been switched to LLD, which requires llvm-strip to work properly; this is incompatible with the built-in strip tool in Android Gradle Plugin versions below 4.0.
+Since NDK r22, the LLD linker is used by default and requires llvm-strip; this is incompatible with the built-in strip tool in Android Gradle Plugin versions below 4.0.
+Solution:

-• Upgrade to Android Gradle Plugin 4.0 or above
+• Upgrade to Android Gradle Plugin 4.0 or higher

 • Or use doNotStrip in packagingOptions to disable stripping (not recommended)

-On Windows systems, if the absolute path length of any file in the project (including temporary files generated during the build process) exceeds 260 characters, it may cause Android Studio build failures.
+On Windows systems, if the absolute path length of any file (including temporary files generated during the build process) exceeds 260 characters, it may cause Android Studio build failures.

 • Place the project in a shorter path (e.g., C:\user\project)